gitlabhq/gitlab-runner/docs/install/kubernetes.md

 ```

 This example uses the secret `gitlab-runner-secret` and takes the value of
-`runner-registration-token` to register the new GitLab Runner.
+`runner-registration-token` to register the new runner.

 ### Switching to the Ubuntu-based `gitlab-runner` Docker image

-By default GitLab Runner's Helm Chart uses the Alpine version of the `gitlab/gitlab-runner` image,
+By default the GitLab Runner Helm Chart uses the Alpine version of the `gitlab/gitlab-runner` image,
 which uses `musl libc`.
 In some cases, you may want to switch to the Ubuntu-based image, which uses `glibc`.

 To do so, update your `values.yaml` file with the following values: